M/S ELLEN AF HARSTENA

 Length: 18.5 m

 Maximum number of passengers: 63

-Now she is again called Svanö as when she was built and operates during the summer daily Skärgårdslinjen from Arkösund via Tyrislöt to Harstena (the red line).
+Now she is named Svanö again as she was named originally and operates daily during the summer from Arkösund via Tyrislöt to Harstena (the red line).
 It is also possible to book her for charter trips and decide where we are going!